10 Best WordPress Theme Frameworks (2023)

 - Blocks.
 Blocks are add-ons that provide additional functionality to support specific content types.
-For instance, a restaurant block is for creating a menu and for adding locations or directions for your website.
+For instance, a restaurant block creates a menu and adds locations or directions for your website.

 - Responsive support.
-This theme framework’s responsive design ensures that your website’s visitors won’t face any problems in viewing your website from different devices.
+This theme framework’s responsive design ensures that visitors won’t face any problems viewing your website from different devices.

 - Layout Editor.
 Web designers can insert all kinds of page elements and modules to build their websites.
 The layout editor offers complete flexibility without code.